 One of the endless examples found in the Internet: Dietitians Association of Australia partner magazine recommends date, walnut and banana porridge for diabetics - high carb/sugar, low fat:

 Below you can see a typical information sheet for diabetics.
-It advertises fast carbs (including bread, pasta, rice and potato), fruits (including the most sugary ones - bananas and grapes), and low-fat food (lean meats and lower fat dairy products) which is not only low-fat (which is very bad by itself!!!) but also usually contains starch or sugar, added for the sake of taste improvement (since low-fat food is less tasty):
+It advertises fast carbs (including bread, pasta, rice and potato), fruits (including the most sugary ones - bananas and grapes), and low-fat food (lean meats and lower fat dairy products) which is not only low-fat (which is very bad by itself!!!) but also usually contains starch or sugar, added for the sake of taste improvement (low-fat food is much less tasty, but the industry needs high sales volume, and sugar makes tastier everything, even paper):

 Profit before care for others.